Operation: To Fool A Hawke, Chap. 2

 "I hope so, too," Saint John replied, shaking his head.
 "Because this time, I don't think I'd be able to help just by taking the kids for a few hours."

-Sighing, I raised my hands in a gesture of defeat, and said, "Okay, Sinj, I get it, already.
+Sighing, I raised my hands in a gesture of defeat and surrender.
+"Okay, Sinj, I get it, already.
 I screwed up."
-I just don't need it shoved in my face like this, I thought.
+I just don't need it shoved in my face like this.

 "Big time," Saint John replied, shaking his head.
 I could only imagine what he was thinking as we finished our ice cream and got ready to head our separate ways.
 Saint John gave Sally Anne and Saoirse Marie both hugs and kisses good-bye, and I said, "Make sure and give Le a hug from his Aunt Cait, Sinj—'cause it might be for the last time."

 "I certainly hope not, Cait," Saint John replied.
 "No matter what happens between you and String, you'll always be Le's Aunt Cait—you hear me?
 Always."
 I forced a weak smile at Saint John to let him know I'd heard him.
 Heard him, yes.
-Believe him, that's another story, I thought.
+Believe him, that's another story.

 "And I know you heard this before," Saint John continued, "but—good luck with String—'cause I think you're gonna need it."